tarantool/tarantool/changelogs/unreleased/gh-5799-set-csw-is-0-for-new-fibers.md

 ## feature/fiber

-* Previously csw (Context SWitch) of new fiber can be more than 0, now it is always 0 (gh-5799).
+* Previously csw (Context SWitch) of a new fiber could be more than 0, now it is always 0 (gh-5799).